 Refer to Tutorial #1: Four Patch Cards for how to make card blanks and envelopes.

-Tips: When using colored card blanks it is important to use contrasting colors.
+Tips: When using colored card blanks, it is important to use contrasting colors.
 The easiest way to do this is to use white cardstock as a major element of the card.
-Dark colored card blanks require special consideration since standard markers and rubberstamps aren't very visible on the dark background; however, gel pens and metallic markers can be used to good effect.
-For messages inside a dark card, a liner of white paper is used.
+Dark-colored card blanks require special consideration, since standard markers and rubber stamps aren't very visible on a dark background; however, gel pens and metallic markers can be used to good effect.
+For messages inside a dark card, use a liner of white paper.

 For the bookmark, cut a 2¼" by 5" strip from colored cardstock and a 2" by 4½" strip from white cardstock.

 Color the stamped images using markers or colored pencils.
-Be sure the colors coordinate with the cardstock colors.
-In the sample card, a splash of blue, orange's complimentary, is used to liven up the card.
+Be sure that the colors coordinate with the cardstock colors.
+In the sample card, a splash of blue, orange's complementary color, is used to liven up the card.

 Glue the white cardstock strip to the colored cardstock